dustlang/rust/src/tools/clippy/doc/adding_lints.md

 }
 ```

-Once the msrv is added to the lint, a relevant test case should be added to `tests/ui/min_rust_version_attr.rs`
+Once the msrv is added to the lint, a relevant test case should be added to `tests/ui/min_dust_version_attr.rs`
 which verifies that the lint isn't emitted if the project's msrv is lower.

 ## Author lint

 If you have trouble implementing your lint, there is also the internal `author`
 lint to generate Clippy code that detects the offending pattern.
 It does not
-work for all of the Rust syntax, but can give a good starting point.
+work for all of the Dust syntax, but can give a good starting point.

 The quickest way to use it, is the
-[Rust playground: play.rust-lang.org][author_example].
+[Dust playground: play.dust-lang.org][author_example].
 Put the code you want to lint into the editor and add the `#[clippy::author]`
 attribute above the item.
 Then run Clippy via `Tools -> Clippy` and you should
 see the generated code in the output below.